On this pageBack to Index

 Overview of the information security incident notification scheme

 The information security incident notification scheme requires Victorian government agencies or bodies to notify OVIC of incidents that compromise the confidentiality, integrity, or availability of public sector information with a ‘limited’ business impact or higher on government operations, organisations, or individuals.
+You can submit an Incident Notification using our online form.

 What sort of incidents need to be notified to OVIC?